-Tanner Stages of Puberty for Girls
+What are the Tanner Stages of Puberty for Girls?

-Puberty is marked by distinct stages of physical development known as the Tanner stages, named after Professor James Tanner, a child development expert,
+Puberty is marked by distinct stages of physical development known as the Tanner stages, named after Professor James Tanner, a child development expert.

 While the Tanner stages give average ages of puberty development, there is significant variation among children and teenagers.
 Parents and teens shouldn’t worry if they reach a stage of puberty earlier or later.